qwaneu/qwaneu.github.io/_drafts/development-feedback-loops.md

 > The magic often happens in the gaps - things that could be done, but are actually picked up by no one.

-+ how is this perspective helpful to you?

 <aside>
 <h3>Feedback coffee</h3>
-<p>We'd love to hear about how feedback loops (don't) work in your organisation.</p>
+<p>We'd love to hear about how feedback loops (don't) work in your organisation.
+We would also love to hear if this perspective works for you, things that are missing or that we got wrong.</p>
 <p></p>
 <div>
 <a href="/contact">Talk to us</a>